Many of us have experienced raised skin bumps such as warts, skin tags, milia, cyst, lipoma, Seborrheic keratoses and etc.

 Risks factors for developing seborrheic keratoses include older age, frequent sun exposure and family history of the condition.

 Treatments: Methods for removing seborrheic keratoses include ablative laser removal using C02 laser, cryotherapy with liquid nitrogen and electrocautery.

 Most raised skin bumps are harmless and benign in nature.
 However, if it is causing you discomfort, please speak to your doctor about it.
 You should also consult your doctor if you are concerned about any changes in your bumps or the overall condition of your skin.

-Stay Home & Book Online Aesthetic Consultation Today
+Now you know the 7 Types of Common Skin Bumps (Causes & Treatments), Stay Home & Book Online Aesthetic Consultation Today